Marine Microbiology Group

 - Remote sensing technology used to predict densities of marine organisms and to understand marine and coastal habitats

-The laboratory houses the following equipment: Zeiss Axiostar Plus compound microscope equipped for brightfield, darkfield, and epifluorescence microscopy and fitted with an AxioCam MRc digital camera; Cepheid SmartCycler II workstation with two blocks; denaturing gradient gel electrophoresis (DGGE) system with UVP BioDoc-It imaging; standard-size horizontal electrophoresis system; pH meter; balances; bead beater; vortexer; centrifuges; shaking water bath (operates at ambient 5 to 100°C); micropipetters; filtered PCR enclosure; fume hood; Biolog MicroLog 1 identification system; incubator (37°C); refrigeration (0 to 4°C); two freezers (-2°C); blenders; and a Millipore de-ionized water dispenser.
-Autoclaves; ice machines; additional incubators; a membrane filter station; microarray scanner (Bio-Rad VersArray ChipReader); and -80°C freezer are available for use.
+The laboratory houses the following equipment: Zeiss Axiostar Plus compound microscope equipped for brightfield, darkfield, and epifluorescence microscopy and fitted with an AxioCam MRc digital camera and a Prior Lumen 200 light source; Eppendorf 5430R microfuge; Roche LightCycler 480II, Cepheid SmartCycler II workstation with two blocks; denaturing gradient gel electrophoresis (DGGE) system with UVP BioDoc-It imaging; standard-size horizontal electrophoresis system; pH meter; balances; bead beater; vortexer; centrifuges; shaking water bath (operates at ambient 5 to 100°C); analog shaker; micropipetters; filtered PCR enclosure; fume hood; Biolog MicroLog Generation II identification system; incubator (37°C); refrigeration (0 to 4°C); two freezers (-20°C); blenders; Millipore de-ionized water dispenser.
+Also available are utoclaves, ice machines, additional incubators, a membrane filter station, microarray scanner (Bio-Rad VersArray ChipReader), and a -80°C freezer.

 The Parasitology section has a complete histology laboratory equipped with 3 fume hoods, a TEC tissue embedding center, Shandon automatic tissue processor, paraffin dispenser, incubators, balances, manual AO microtomes, automated microtomes, automated slide stainer, Reichert ultramicrotome for TEM, image analyzer, photomicroscopes both bright field and dissecting, microwave, waterbaths, ovens, centrifuges, icemaker and all the necessary accessories.
 The section also has a well-equipped microscopy suite, wet laboratory, image processing station, specimen preparation work stations, and animal dissection stations are stocked and maintained.
 The section includes several Wild-5, Meiji, and Nikon dissecting microscopes, several Wild-20 microscopes some with drawing tubes, 2 Olympus BH-2 compound microscopes with teaching trinocular head, digital cameras and imaging software, compound scopes with Nomarski optics, pH meters, balances, refrigerators, freezers, glassware, aerators, aquaria, dissecting equipment, and all the other accessories for specimen preparations.
 The section has an extensive parasite collection as well as original literature and reprints, multiple offices and benchtop space for investigators and graduate students.
 We also have arrangements with Keesler AFB Clinical Research Laboratory for animal studies and protocols.